Liryc116/every-base/README.md

 Trying to basic programs in multiple languages

-The bases are (non-exhaustive list):
+Some of the bases are (non-exhaustive list):
     - FizzBuzz
     - DigitCount
     - Factorial